 Proper classification of goods is fundamental to international trade.
 It allows customs authorities to identify and categorize products based on their characteristics, composition, and intended use.
 This classification is crucial for determining the applicable tariff rates, duties, and taxes that may apply to your imported goods.

 Furthermore, accurate classification ensures compliance with regulatory requirements, such as trade agreements, restrictions, and licensing obligations.
+For legal purposes, proper classification is required to ensure that all import and export activities comply with both international and national regulations.
 Failing to classify goods correctly can lead to delays in customs clearance, increased costs, penalties, and even legal consequences.
 Therefore, understanding the importance of proper classification is essential for any importer.

 Why You Need to Classify Your Goods Correctly When Importing